-Figure 54 - Actual Time-Gap Change in Response to Hazard Flag
+Figure 56 - Actual Time-Gap Change in Response to Hazard Flag

-Figure 55 - Relative Distances with Constant 0.6 s Time Gap
+Figure 57 - Relative Distances with Constant 0.6 s Time Gap

-When this simulation was repeated with time gap adaption, the deceleration by the lead vehicle triggered the Vehicle Behavior Estimation module of the following vehicles generating a hazard information flag as shown in Figure 57.
-As seen in Figure 58, the vehicles have a target time gap of 0.6s until vehicle 1 starts decelerating.
+U.S. Department of Transportation Intelligent Transportation Systems Joint Program Office When this simulation was repeated with time gap adaption, the deceleration by the lead vehicle triggered the Vehicle Behavior Estimation module of the following vehicles generating a hazard information flag as shown in Figure 59.
+As seen in Figure 60, the vehicles have a target time gap of 0.6s until vehicle 1 starts decelerating.
 For the duration of the lead vehicle deceleration, the hazard flag is set and the adaptive time gap module increases the target time gap to 1s.
 While the adaptation in the actual time gap is small, the reduction in distance between vehicles along the string during the deceleration is lessened and the vehicles return to a stable state more rapidly than with no time gap adaptation.